Signs Of ADHD In Children, Teens, And Adults

 - Time blindness makes punctuality difficult

-For teens, the symptoms of hyperactivity and impulsivity may decline over time from childhood as symptoms of attentiveness persist; but this is not always the case.
-As teens are faced with greater academic demands, and potentially begin working, signs of ADHD may differ from those seen in children.
 If a teen is finding that focusing on tasks is difficult, and their mind is racing, they may want to speak with someone about the potential of having ADHD.
 As college is a time that is difficult for many individuals with ADHD, seeking treatment before attending school can help teens have a more pleasant experience.

 If you’re living with symptoms of ADHD or a similar mental health-related challenge, online therapy can be a convenient and available method of care.
 If you're living with ADHD, you may not want to have to schedule additional time for commuting to a therapist’s office.
-With an online therapy platform like BetterHelp, you can connect with a therapist remotely, through video calls, voice calls, or in-app messaging.
+With an online therapy platform like BetterHelp, you can connect with a therapist remotely through video calls, voice calls, or in-app messaging.
 You can also go back and read messages with your therapist that are kept in a journal format, which may help you remember important points or reinforce specific concepts.

 Takeaway